rrkulkarni108/stheatmap/README.md

 * need to ensure R style is correct across all files
 * fix warnings
 * make vignette on my sample dataset
-* add more plotting using shp files if time permits